-Source: USDA Economic Research Service
+Source: USDA Economic Research Service1

 We believe that chemical-dependent, conventional farming practices have taken their toll on the long-term health and productivity of American farmland.
-Conventionally managed farms are increasingly susceptible to wind and water-related erosion, unable to retain satisfactory amounts of moisture in drought, and are consistently reliant on synthetic chemical inputs to realize acceptable fertility.
+Conventionally managed farms are increasingly susceptible to wind and water-related erosion, unable to retain sufficient moisture during drought, and are consistently reliant on synthetic chemical inputs to realize soil fertility.

 In contrast, organic farming has the potential to improve the productivity and value of a farmland asset over time.
-Organic farmers use a holistic, systems-based approach that diversifies crops, increases biodiversity, mitigates erosion, and improves drainage and absorption.
+Organic farmers use a holistic, systems-based approach that diversifies crops, increases biodiversity, mitigates erosion, and improves water drainage, absorption, and filtration.